reicda/openslides-meta/dev/doc/generate_sql_schema.md

 ## The type TableFieldType

 This type is used sometimes for the parameters of the methods.
-It can be build by it's constructor or as convinience with the static method **get_definitions_from_foreign**, which takes as parametes the str-values from the **to**- and the **reference**-Attribut from models field description.
+It can be build by it's constructor or as convinience with the static method **get_definitions_from_foreign**, which takes as parameters the str-values from the **to**- and the **reference**-Attribut from models field description.

 It contains the **table_name**, **fname** for the field name, the dictionary **tfield** from the models.yml with all attributes and a **ref_column**, usually filled with **id** for the foreign-key definitions.